mattdesl/kami/README.md

 ## demos

-The `demos` folder is outdated and will be replaced by `kami-demos`, see here:
-https://github.com/mattdesl/kami-demos
+The demos are hosted in another package, see here: https://github.com/mattdesl/kami-demos

 ## Using without Node